lab-cosmo/chemiscope/docs/src/manual/properties.rst

 Chemiscope can work with two kinds of entities: full structures, or atom-centred environments.
 A structure consists in a set of atoms, possibly representing the periodic repeat unit of an infinite structure.
-An environment consists in a set of atoms that surround a central atom.
+An environment consists in a set of neighbors that surround a central atom, within a set cutoff radius.
 In both cases, these entities are fully defined by the position and nature of the atoms present in the structure, or in the neighborhood of the environment center.